SuperSimplePackageManager/SSPM/README.md

 - Installing a package: `sudo spm install <package>`
 - Removing a package: `sudo spm remove <package>`

-## Why does sspm just auto install the package?
+## Why does spm just auto install the package?
 #### Because it adds an extra step, which isn't super simple.
 In the unlikelyness of something needing to be configurd.